Kazmirchuk/nats-tcl/JsAPI.md

 Also, official NATS clients often provide an auto-acknowledgment option (and sometimes even default to it!) - I find it potentially harmful, so it's missing from this client.
 Always remember to acknoledge JetStream messages according to your policy.

 The Tcl client does not provide a dedicated method to subscribe to push consumers.
 The core NATS subscription is perfectly adequate for the task.
-If your push consumer is configured with idle heartbeats, you will need to filter them out based on the status header = 100.
+If your push consumer is configured with idle heartbeats, you will need to filter them out by checking `nats::msg idle_heartbeat`.
 You can find an example of such subscription in [js_msg.tcl](examples/js_msg.tcl).

 ## JetStream wire format
 The JetStream wire format uses nanoseconds for timestamps and durations in all requests and replies.
 To be consistent with the rest of the Tcl API, the client converts them to milliseconds before returning to a user.
 And vice versa: all function arguments are accepted as ms and converted to ns before sending.

+Streams and consumers are checked according to the naming rules described in [ADR-6](https://github.com/nats-io/nats-architecture-and-design/blob/main/adr/ADR-6.md).

 Paging with total/offset/limit is not supported.